superlinked/VectorHub/docs/contributing/style_guide.md

 Be minimal; less is more.
 Use **adjectives** only when they add value.
 In general, aim for short sentences.
 Articles must be **at least 800 but less than max 2500 words**.

 Get the **content** down **first**.
-Don't worry about making perfect sentences until after you have your material down in point form.
-Writing stylistic prose can come later.
+Don't worry about making perfect sentences until after you've completed your article in point form.
+Fine-tuned, stylistic prose can come later.
 First, make sure you've included everything that your article needs to make sense and convey value to your readers.

 Use common **abbreviations** - e.g., apps instead of applications Introduce unfamiliar abbreviations - e.g.,  RAG (Retrieval Augmented Generation)